Cat Facts | 35 Interesting Facts about Cats (You didn’t Know)

 Facial whiskers act for cats as sensory extensions.
 They help cats sense the movement and temperature changes.
 They help to detect prey and to find their way around in the dark.

-23. Can cats see more than humans?
+19. Can cats see more than humans?

-Cats have the same binary vision as humans.
+Cats have the same binary vision like humans.
 However, because the cat’s eyes are placed more widely on its face, the cat has a larger field of vision than a human.
 While the human’s vision covers roughly 210 degrees, the cat’s vision covers 285 degrees.

 An effect of the shiny cat eyes in the dark is really a reflection of light.
 Cat’s eyes can reflect light in the dark thanks to a layer of reflective cells immediately behind the retina, known as the tapetum.